Disability Benefits for Back Pain

 Do you suffer from back pain?

 Back pain may be caused by a variety of problems, including accidents, strains, sprains, and injuries.
-Pain may occur anywhere from your neck, upper back, or lower back, and may in fact radiate to your arms, legs, or head.
-Back pain can cause symptoms including sciatic pain, muscle spasms, burning or tingling down the legs, weakness, numbness, or shooting pains, all of which may interfere with your ability to lift, walk, stand, and sit for prolonged periods.
+Pain may occur anywhere in your neck, upper back, or lower back, and may radiate to your arms, legs, or head.
+Back pain can cause a variety of symptoms, including sciatic pain, muscle spasms, burning or tingling in the legs, weakness, numbness, or shooting pains, all of which may interfere with your ability to lift, walk, stand, and sit for prolonged periods.

 If back pain interferes with your ability to manage daily activities or maintain employment, the Law Offices of Eric A. Shore, P.C. can help.
-Our attorneys help individuals suffering from back pain fight for disability benefits NATIONWIDE.
-If you are disabled because of your back pain, or if you need help determining if you are eligible to receive Social Security benefits because of this back pain, contact the Law Offices of Eric A. Shore, P.C. for a free case evaluation.
-Remember, the Law Offices of Eric A. Shore, P.C. never collects a fee unless you win!
+Our attorneys help individuals suffering from back pain fight for disability benefits nationwide.
+If you are disabled because of back pain, or if you need help to determine if you are eligible to receive Social Security benefits because of this back pain, contact the Law Offices of Eric A. Shore, P.C. for a free case evaluation.
+The Law Offices of Eric A. Shore, P.C. does not collect a fee unless you win.

 Se habla español!